cbiliato/Assignments/README.md

 # Semester3-Assignments
-The assignments are from The University of Guelph's class ENGG1410.
+The assignments are from University of Guelph's class ENGG1410.
 Some assignments left out were either tracing labs or simply not a demonstration of my programming abilities.